 The Company's ability to retain its existing business or to attract new business in its Insurance Companies is affected by its rating by A.M.
 Best.
 A.M.
-Best currently rates all of the Insurance Companies with sufficient operating history as either A (Excellent) or A- (Excellent).
-On February 10, 2022, A.M.
-Best affirmed the Financial Strength Rating ("FSR") of A (Excellent) with Stable outlook for the Company's A rated entities and A- (Excellent) with Stable outlook for the Company's A-rated entities.
+Best currently rates all of the Insurance Companies with sufficient operating history as A (Excellent).
+On February 17, 2023, A.M.
+Best affirmed the Financial Strength Rating ("FSR") of A (Excellent) with Stable outlook for the Company's A rated entities and upgraded the FSR from A- (Excellent) to A (Excellent) with Stable outlook for the Company's A- rated entities.
 The Company believes that if it is unable to maintain its A.M.
 Best ratings within the A ratings range, it may face greater challenges to grow its premium volume sufficiently to attain its financial performance goals, which may adversely affect the Company's business, financial condition, and results of operations.